Jasper-Hewitt/Wind_project/README.md

 alternative approach.
 The code below basically selects the maximum number of sentences that Chatgpt accepts (4000 tokens = ~1750 characters).
 This way we can assume that the answer should be within the prompt we give ChatGPT and leave it to ChatGPT to filter out the answer.
+- it is important to remember that ChatGPT's output is different everytime you prompt it.
+The quality of the output varies significantly between answers.

 ```
 # Find the number of characters in each row of the text column